-This page describes resources to help Homewood instructors prepare for Remote Teaching.
-The page is structured using a recommended process for faculty to design, develop, and then teach a course online.
-Even if a course is offered on campus, students will need have the option to receive the same content online because of the pandemic.
+This page outlines resources to help Homewood instructors prepare for Remote Teaching.
+The page is structured according to recommended process for faculty to design, develop, and then teach a course online.
+Even if a course is offered on campus, students will need to have the option to receive the same content online because of the pandemic.
 Therefore, all faculty are strongly encouraged to attend training about how teaching online compares to teaching in the classroom.

 Start with Training